Feeling the pull to simple country living but you’re stuck in town? Here are 30 homesteading skills to build while you’re homestead dreaming!

 2.)
 Bake Your Daily Bread

 Freshly baked bread is economical and frankly, it tastes better than store bought bread.
 The flavor and texture are so delicious.
 There is nothing like a warm fresh slice slathered thickly with butter.

 - Kefir Fermented Bread

 Once you’ve learned to bake your own bread, it’s only a matter of time until you contemplate capturing wild yeast and creating homemade sourdough recipes with it.
 You’ll feel so self-sufficient!

-A vital skill for any homesteader is what to do with your bounty once you have reaped it.
-With all of the gardening and animal husbandry skills you’ll be learning in the future, now is a great time to build a collection of recipes that your family will enjoy.
+A vital homesteading skill to know is what to do with your bounty once you have reaped it.
+With all of the gardening and animal husbandry homesteading skills you’ll be learning in the future, now is a great time to build a collection of recipes that your family will enjoy.